Morgan Stanley Technology, Media & Telecom Conference 2026

 Morgan Stanley Technology, Media & Telecom Conference 2026 summary

-Strategic integration and market positioning
+Strategic integration and market outlook

 • FY26 marks the first year of the combined Ansys and Synopsys, expanding from silicon design to full systems engineering solutions, especially for AI and complex chip systems.